zeniuseducation/poly-euler/README.md

 Prob: Find the sum of even-valued fibo numbers less than 4,000,000

 Clojure 0.08msecs
 SBCL less than 0.01msecs
 Haskell ~10msecs

 ##### Problem no 25

 Prob: Find the first fibo element that reach 1000 digits.

 Clojure averaging 2.9 msecs
-Clisp averaging 1.3 msecs
+SBCL averaging 1.3 msecs
 Haskell averaging 20 msecs

 Note: I need to learn more about optimizing haskell codes.